Managing Computer Security Incident Response Teams

 The course incorporates interactive instruction, exercises, and role playing.
 During a simulated incident, attendees will gain experience with the type of decisions they might face on a regular basis.

 Note: There is some content overlap between the Managing CSIRTs course and the Foundations of Incident Management course.
 We recommend that attendees register for one course or the other, but not both.
 The Managing CSIRTs course focuses on incident handling issues from an operational management perspective and discusses best practices in sustaining an effective operation.
-The Fundamentals of Incident Handling course covers more technical topics such as email and malware attacks.
-The Fundamentals of Incident Handling course is designed to introduce new incident handlers to the basic skills and processes they will need to perform incident handling work.
+The Foundations of Incident Management course covers more technical topics such as email and malware attacks.
+The Foundations of Incident Management course is designed to introduce new incident handlers to the basic skills and processes they will need to perform incident handling work.

 - managers who are interested in implementing or are required to implement a CSIRT